typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ### Tracking changes

-There are tens of ways to track unsynced rows in PostgreSQL, each with their own benefits and drawbacks.
-This guide will discuss various strategies for both realtime and bulk syncing.
-However, it is up to you to decide which methods fit your database design and use case.
+Numerous methods exist for tracking unsynced rows in PostgreSQL, each offering its own advantages and disadvantages.
+This guide will explore various strategies for both real-time and bulk syncing.
+Ultimately, it's essential to determine which methods are best suited for your database design and use case.

-One such method that will be demonstrated for tracking changes are log tables because they are relatively easy to implement.
+A straightforward and effective method for tracking changes, which will be demonstrated in this guide, is by creating a log table for unsynced rows.

 #### Creating a Logging Table to Track Unsynced Rows